skupperproject/skupper-website/input/start/minikube.md

 # Using Skupper with Minikube

-## Running minikube tunnel

-Skupper requires cluster-external network access in order to form links between clusters.
-Run `minikube tunnel` in the background to enable this access.

-Make sure you run `minikube tunnel` with the same kubeconfig and Minikube profile you used for `minikube start`.
-In the Hello World example, the tunnel is required only for the cluster containing the West namespace.

-    export KUBECONFIG=$HOME/.kube/config-west
-    minikube tunnel

 ## Logging in

 Minikube does not offer a dedicated login command, but you can re-run